etoews/etoews.github.io/_posts/2017-07-29-inject-an-executable-script-into-a-container-in-kubernetes.md

 ## Coda

 You can inject any kind of text based file into a container in Kubernetes.
 Making it an executable script is just one special case of that.
 I like this approach a lot because you don't have to create and maintain yet another Docker image just to inject one particular file.

+P.S.
+I discovered that this is also _extremely_ useful for [extending the official Postgres image](https://store.docker.com/images/postgres#how-to-extend-this-image) and creating scripts in the /docker-entrypoint-initdb.d/ dir of the Postgres container.